 If you’re interested in studying biology and life sciences at Cedarville, but you’re not sure which major is right for you, we’ve created a helpful resource that compares our four options to aid you in making a final decision.

-Placement SuccessWe’re proud of our successful graduates!
-96% of recent graduates from the Department of Science and Mathematics were employed or in graduate school within six months of graduation.
+We're proud of our successful graduates.
+A three-year average of 97.9% of Cedarville graduates were employed or in graduate school within six months of graduation.
 Check out Cedarville's other placement rates.

 Building on your core liberal arts and Bible minor courses, you will complete a core set of environmental science courses.
 This sequence includes courses in biology, geology, and environmental science.
-Your core coursework will prepare and direct you to select a track of study such as animal and wildlife biology, plant and agricultural science, molecular ecology, geology, geospatial, or an interdisciplinary track with the intent of preparing you for your next vocational step.This major is offered with a bachelor's-to-master's accelerated completion plan.
+Your core coursework will prepare and direct you to select a track of study such as animal and wildlife biology, plant and agricultural science, molecular ecology, geology, geospatial, or an interdisciplinary track with the intent of preparing you for your next vocational step.

 - Environment: Science, Sustainability, and Stewardship